Entering into Light: part one

 Introduction

 It is popularly thought by Egyptologists that in religious matters the ancient Egyptians were unsophisticated simpletons 'obsessed with death.'
 This is completely wrong, as we shall see during this new three-part investigation of what is known as the Book of the Dead.
 This name is a translation of the German Ägyptisches Totenbuch — first coined by Karl Richard Lepsius who, in 1842, published a translation of a manuscript dated to the Ptolemaic era.
 It was also Lepsius who introduced the custom of calling the various sections of the book 'spells', a convention which has been continued to this day by almost all Egyptologists.
 One notable exception is Sir Ernest Alfred Thompson Wallis Budge (1857-1934), one-time Keeper of the Department of Egyptian Antiquities at the British Museum in London.
 E. A. Wallis Budge as he is more generally known, used the word chapter, and rightly so, as we shall see later on.
-Unlike his contemporaries, Budge realized that far from being 'obsessed with death' the ancient Egyptians worshipped Life.
+Unlike his contemporaries, Budge realised that far from being 'obsessed with death' the ancient Egyptians worshipped Life.
 All their efforts, as we discussed in our article on The Temple of Man, were directed towards the preservation of life, both on Earth and in the afterlife.
 Hence, a better title for the book would be the Book of the Living, not the dead!
 Even Wikipedia, which we cordially dislike, correctly tells us that the closest translations of the Egyptian title of the book are the "Book of Coming Forth by Day or Book of Emerging Forth into the Light."
 These are both translations of the Egyptian phrase Pert em hru.

 It is for these reasons that we have chosen the phrase Entering into Light as the title of this investigation, as this is a better indication of the contents of the book than the title by which it is commonly known.
 Budge tells us in his Preface to his edition of the book, "the title is merely a translation of the name given by the Egyptian tomb-robbers to every roll of inscribed papyrus which they found with mummies, namely Kitâb al-Mayyit, 'Book of the dead man' or Kitâb al-Mayyitun, 'Book of the dead' (plural).
 These men knew nothing of the contents of such a papyrus roll, and all they meant to say was that it was 'a dead man's book,' and that it was found in his coffin with him."
 Most Egyptologists know 'nothing of the contents' of this book either, as Budge laments: "It has been the fashion during the last few years among certain writers on Egyptology to decry the Book of the Dead and to announce as a great discovery that the hieroglyphic and hieratic texts thereof are corrupt..."
 This is even truer today than it was when he wrote these words more than 100 years ago.
 What this eminent Egyptologist says next is well worth quoting in full.
 "The pious Egyptian, whether king or ploughman, queen or maid-servant, lived with the teaching of the Book of the Dead before his eyes, and he was buried according to its directions, and he based his hope of everlasting life and happiness upon the efficacy of its hymns and prayers, and words of power.
 By him its Chapters were not regarded as materials for grammatical exercises, but as all-powerful guides along the road which, passing through death and the grave, led into the realms of light and life, and into the presence of the divine being Osiris, the conqueror of death, who made men and women to be born again."
 This is the reason we have decided to investigate some parts of the book.
 We say some, for it is not possible to discuss all of it as the complete texts of the Book of the Dead comprise nearly 200 separate chapters.
 But we hope to say enough to enable the sincere seeker to learn what awaits man after death according to the ancient Egyptians, and to benefit from the many occult truths found in the book.